 Desirable qualifications for a business analyst include:

-• Undergraduate degree in subjects, such as: computer science, business information systems, computing and systems development, business management, accounting, finance, financial planning, ICT.
+Undergraduate degree in subjects such as computer science, business information systems, computing and systems development, business management, accounting, finance, financial planning and ICT.

-TUA offers an undergraduate course, the Bachelor of Business Information Systems, which was introduced to develop graduates with technical competence and a strong ability to interpret information to solve workplace problems.
+Torrens University Australia offers an undergraduate course, the Bachelor of Business Information Systems which was introduced to develop graduates with technical competence and a strong ability to interpret information to solve workplace problems.

-At TUA, the Master of Business Information Systems was designed just for this purpose: to train professionals from a broad range of backgrounds in the technical and management skills they need to become a senior business analyst.
+At Torrens University, the Master of Business Information Systems was designed just for this purpose: to train professionals from a broad range of backgrounds in the technical and management skills they need to become a senior business analyst.